Hierarchical Concept Embedding & Pursuit for Interpretable Image Classification: Step-by-step construction of a Hierarchical Concept Embedding

 Equation~\eqref{eq:depth_dim_cond} quantifies the depth–dimension trade-off: one ambient degree of freedom is lost per additional ancestor constraint, while $(b\!-\!1)$ directions are always needed to accommodate the regular simplex of conditionally independent children.

-Our goal is to construct the children of a node $\ba^{(\pi_l)}$ at level $l$.
+We now give a constructive procedure for the children of node $\pi_l$ at level $l$.

-\begin{enumerate} \item \textbf{Find one feasible origin.} Solve the linear system $A_l^{\!\top}\mathbf x=\mathbf h_l$ to obtain any particular solution $\bg_l\in\cV_l$.
-If we take into account the cone half-angle condition, we can further reduce the set of solutions to the intersection of $\cV_l$ and the cone centered at the parent $\ba^{\pi_l}$ with the half-angle $\theta_l$ (which we defined in Section \ref{sec:generative_model}).
+\begin{enumerate} \item \textbf{Find one feasible origin.} Solve the linear system $\bA_l^{\!\top}\bx=\bh_l$ to obtain any particular solution $\bg_l\in\cV_l$.
+If we also impose the cone half-angle condition, the feasible set can be further restricted to the intersection of $\cV_l$ with the cone centered at the parent embedding $\ba^{(\pi_l)}$ and half-angle $\theta_l$ from \Cref{sec:generative_model}.

-One solution that gives us the most half-angle budget is choosing the current parent $\ba^{(\pi_l)}$ as the origin, i.e. $\bg_l = \ba^{(\pi_l)}$.
+A convenient choice, which preserves the full half-angle budget, is to take the current parent embedding itself as the feasible origin, i.e., $\bg_l = \ba^{(\pi_l)}$.
 By construction, every node is orthogonal to all of its ancestors.
-Hence for each $k \in \{0,\dots,l\}$
+Hence, for each $k \in \{0,\dots,l\}$,

 \item \textbf{Basis for the difference linear space.} Compute an orthonormal basis